Yumeansfish/AVAS/README.md

 ## Usage Instructions
-Just launch the GUI and set the directory of the folder and then click start monitoring:
+-launch the GUI
 ```bash
 python3 -m gui.monitor_gui
 ```
+-finish the survey configuration in the GUI
+-choose the target directory in the GUI
+-click start monitoring

 ## Directory Structure
 ```text